COVID-19: Travel restrictions for Pacific Island destinations

 - Cook Islanders

-For more information or to register for travel, please refer to the Cook Islands COVID-19 Government website.
+For more information, please refer to the Cook Islands COVID-19 Government website.

 From Friday, 12 June we are supporting the Fijian government with help to repatriate Fijian citizens and passport holders who are currently stranded in New Zealand.